headwinds/clojure-shed/README.md

 # clojure-shed
 * learn how to build a simple API to store stuff securely using Clojure, Clojurescript, Leiningen, Docker, Crypto, and PostgreSQL deployed to Zeit or Heroku
-* fantasize about colonizing mars
+* fantasize about colonizing mars and decide what essentials we'd bring along on our trip

 ## Learning process